-To qualify for the Dean's List, a student must have been enrolled in at least 12 semester hours of college-level work and have attained a grade point average of 3.5 with no grade lower than a "C." The President's List is posted at the end of each fall and spring semester.
+To qualify for the Dean's List, a student must have been enrolled in at least 12 semester hours of college-level work and have attained a grade point average of 3.5 with no grade lower than a "C." The names of students who make the Dean's List are posted at the end of each fall and spring semester.